Chapter 4: Children

 What can I do if the other parent does not want to see the children?

-Even if there are parenting orders for the children to spend time with the other parent, the courts are not willing to force a parent to see their child.
-The courts have yet to consider this to be in the child’s best interest.
-A practical option may be to ask for help from a family counsellor or parenting program to assist the other parent to see the importance of spending time with the child and the damage it might be doing to a child to not turn up when promised.
+Even if there are parenting orders for the children to spend time with the other party, the courts are not willing to force that person to see the child.
+A practical option may be to ask for help from a family counsellor or parenting program to assist the other party to see the importance of spending time with the child and the damage it might be doing to a child to not turn up when promised.

 If the children live with me, can I move?

-If moving house will make it more difficult for the other parent to spend time with a child or will make the existing arrangements unworkable, then you should try and get the other parent’s consent to move.
+If moving house will make it more difficult for the other party to spend time with a child or will make the existing arrangements unworkable, then you should try and get their consent to move.
 If they won’t agree, you may need to apply for parenting orders allowing you to move.

 These cases are called relocation cases.
-You will have to show the court why it is in the best interests of the child to allow you to move with the children and how the other parent will be able to maintain a meaningful relationship with the child (if safe to do so).
+You will have to show the court why it is in the best interests of the child to allow you to move with the children.

 You should get legal advice before you move.
-If you move with the children without the consent of the other parent or a court order, the court can make orders for the children to live with the other parent or force you to return if the children are to live with you.
+If you move with the children without the consent of the other party or without a court order allowing you to move, the court can make orders for the children to live with the other party or force you to return if the children are to live with you.

 What if the other parent takes the children without my permission?

-If it is safe to so, you should first try to contact the other parent and see if you can get an agreement about returning the children.
+If it is safe to so, you should first try to contact the other parent or person caring for the child to see if you can get an agreement about returning the children.

 If you do not have a parenting order and the children are taken and not returned, you can apply to the court for a recovery order for the children to be returned and a parenting order for the children to live with you.
 If you already have a parenting order, you still need to go back to court and apply for a recovery order.
-A recovery order is like a warrant for the return of the children and empowers the state, territory and federal police to find and return your children to you.
+A recovery order is like a warrant for the return of the children and empowers the police to find and return the children to you.

 You will need to prove that the court should deal with your case urgently.
 For this reason, it is important to get legal advice quickly and to file an application in court quickly.